sudo-self/Rpi-shairport-sync/README.md

 What Does Not Work
 ---
 * Shairport Sync AirPlay 2 can not be used from a PC or from an Apple TV.
-* There is no integration with the Home app or HomeKit, so nothing to do with the Home app works.
+* There is no integration with Siri or with the Home app or HomeKit, so nothing to do with the Home app works.
-* There is no integration with Siri.
 * You can not run multiple instances of Shairport Sync on one device.
-This is because an instance of Shairport Sync requires exclusive access to NQPTP, and only one instance of that can run on a processor.
+This is because an instance of Shairport Sync requires exclusive access to [`NQPTP`](https://github.com/mikebrady/nqptp), and only one instance of that can run on a processor.
 (Docker may offer a workaround, but this has not been tested.)
 * Remote Control from Shairport Sync back to the player doesn't work.
-The `D-Bus` interface is working, but anything requiring sending commands to the player doesn't work.
+The `D-Bus` and `MPRIS` interfaces are working, but anything requiring sending commands to the player doesn't work.
 * Artwork is not downloaded.

 More About What Works
 ---
-* Two types of audio are received -- CD quality ALAC (like AirPlay 1) and AAC stereo at 44,100 frames per seconds.
-The selection of encoding is made by the player.
+* Two types of audio are received -- "Realtime" streams of CD quality ALAC (like AirPlay 1) and "Buffered Audio" streams of AAC stereo at 44,100 frames per seconds.
+The selection of stream type is made by the player.
 * Audio is synchronised with other AirPlay 2 devices, including AirPlay 2 devices that have their own master clocks.
 (Limitation: This has not been tested with multiple nearly-identical master clock devices such as with two HomePod minis -- Shairport Sync may get confused about which is the current master.)
 * Shairport Sync continues to support AirPlay 1, and offers an AirPlay 1 compatibility mode for situations where iTunes or macOS Music plays to multiple speakers and one of more of them is compatible with AirPlay 1 only.

 What You Need
 ---
 * A Raspberry Pi 3 or better is needed.
-At present, Shairport Sync will not run on an original Pi or a Pi Zero.
+At present, Shairport Sync will not run successfully on an original Pi or a Pi Zero.
-* An extra program, NQPTP, is needed and must be run as `root`.
+* [`NQPTP`](https://github.com/mikebrady/nqptp) is needed and must be run as `root`.
 It will use ports `319` and `320`, normally reserved for PTP clocks.
-If you are using PTP clock services for something else, you can't install NQPTP and so you can't use Shairport Sync.
+If you are using PTP clock services for something else, you can't install [`NQPTP`](https://github.com/mikebrady/nqptp) and so you can't use Shairport Sync.

 Guides
 ---